miacov/Angels-and-Devils-Game/README.md

 # Angels and Devils Game
 Java program to play the Angels and Devils game in terminal.

-The game can either be played in User vs. User mode or in Automated mode where the computer plays against itself.
+The game can either be played in User vs. User mode or in Automated mode, where the computer plays against itself.

 ## Game Rules
 * The game has 2 players, an angel and a devil.